salesforce/lwc-rfcs/text/0000-light-dom.md

 ### Component Migration

-There is no migration of the existing components needed.
-The behaviors of existing components using Shadow DOM remain the same.
+There is no migration of the existing components.
+Existing components inherit from `LightningElement` and light DOM components will inherit from `MacroElement` and they are two different things.
+If a component author wishes to use Light DOM for any of their existing components, they will have to make the relevant changes manually.

 ### Synthetic Shadow DOM